supervisorwp/supervisor/readme.txt

 [Supervisor](https://supervisorwp.com) is a plugin to help improve the performance and security of your WordPress install.

-It detects some useful information regarding your site's health and then displays them conveniently via the WordPress Dashboard.
+It detects some useful information about your site's health and conveniently displays it through the WordPress Dashboard.

-This plugin can help you improve your site performance by cleaning up the transients and deactivating autoload options.
+This plugin can assist you in optimizing your site's performance by cleaning up transients and deactivating autoload options.

+Additionally, it provides Brute Force Protection to safeguard your site from attacks attempting to collect user information.

-Supervisor also verifies the software versions in use by your server.
+Supervisor also verifies the software versions in use on your server.

-Besides that, Supervisor also checks for your SSL certificate expiration date and notifies you via Dashboard when it is near expiration or expired.
+Furthermore, it checks your SSL certificate expiration date and notifies you via the Dashboard when it is near expiration or has expired.

 == Frequently Asked Questions ==